2005 IndyCar Series: Watkins Glen Indy Grand Prix

 On September 25 at Watkins Glen International, Scott Dixon won his first race since his 2003 IndyCar Series Championship season.
 Hélio Castroneves sat on the pole.
 This was the first major open-wheel race at Watkins Glen since 1981 and Dixon's first road course victory.
-As of 2022, this was the final IndyCar Series victory for the Toyota engine to date.
+As of 2024, this was the final IndyCar Series victory for Toyota engine to date.